Melodi17/Carp/DOCS.md

 # Logical operators
 bool and = true & false
 bool or = true | false

+# Note that logical operators work on not only booleans, but also other objects,
+# Where it will compare them with null (null being false and anything else being true)
+# For example, null | 5 will return 5, as null is falsey
+str value = null | 'hi'
+# value is 'hi'

 bool not = !true
 bool inverse = -num